The polytope of all $q$-rank functions: The convex combination of paving q -matroids

-We end this subsection with one final remark on this kind of the convex combinations.
+We end this subsection with one final observation.

 \begin{remark} The reader may have noticed that our setting only considers two paving $q$-matroids coming from the construction in \Cref{prop: paving_construction}, which in addition have the same rank.
-One can also do it for two such paving $q$-matroids of arbitrary rank.
+One can also do it for two paving $q$-matroids of arbitrary rank, still coming from construction in \Cref{prop: paving_construction}.
 However, all the computations become significantly more difficult, as the shape of the points $p_{\mM_1}, p_{\mM_2}$ and $p_{\mM}$ include several new cases to consider.
-For this reason we decided to not discuss this situation in general.
+For this reason, we decided to not discuss this situation in general.
 However, for uniform $q$-matroids we obtain interesting results, see \Cref{sec: uniform_conv_comb}. \end{remark}